-If you use public transport regularly, it is a good idea to purchase a weekly, monthly or annual ticket.
+If you use public transport regularly, it is a good idea to purchase a Deutschlandticket.
 Prices are lower for children.
 Certain groups, such as students or the disabled, receive a discount upon showing their identification.
 Many transport associations have special offers for senior citizens.